 Effectiveness of Drugs: The drugs used in dentistry that are metabolized in the liver include amide local anesthetics and benzodiazepines.
-These drugs can have a reduced effect in the alcohol abusive patient.
-They can metabolize faster as compared to a routine patient.
-Dental anesthetics may not work as well at the injection site in the alcohol abuser and may be carried into the bloodstream more rapidly.
-Repeated doses may need to be reduced, or the interval between doses prolonged, to prevent excessive blood levels.18
+These drugs can have a reduced effect in patients who abuse alcohol.
+These patients may metabolize drugs faster when compared to a routine patient.
+Dental anesthetics may not work as well at the injection site in these patients and may be carried into the bloodstream more rapidly.
+Repeated doses may need to be reduced, or the interval between doses prolonged, to prevent excessive blood levels.19

 Xerostomia: Because alcohol will dehydrate the patient, their salivary flow may be compromised.
-An enlargement of the parotid salivary glands may be a sign of a chronic alcohol use problem.42 Educating the patient about the benefits of in-office and home therapeutic doses of calcium-phosphate fluoride varnishes and toothpastes will help to protect these patients from new or recurrent decay.
-Have the patient do a Caries Assessment Evaluationto discover their proper protocol for varnish and toothpaste regimens (Figure 7).
+An enlargement of the parotid salivary glands may be a sign of a chronic alcohol use problem.57 Educating the patient about the benefits of in-office and home therapeutic doses of calcium-phosphate fluoride varnishes and toothpastes will help to protect these patients from new or recurrent decay.
+Have the patient do a Caries Risk Assessment (Figure 1) to discover their proper protocol for varnish and toothpaste regimens.

 Blood Pressure: When treating an alcohol dependent patient, the clinician should consider the possibility of increased blood pressure and monitor vital signs at each appointment.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.